Smart Home Guide

 Best Smart Thermostats for Apartments: Save Money Without Rewiring

 If you've ever stared at your energy bill and wondered where all that money went, you're not alone.
-Heating and cooling account for nearly half of the average household's energy costs — and apartment dwellers often feel powerless to do anything about it.
+According to the U.S. Department of Energy, heating and cooling account for nearly half of the average household's energy costs.
+Apartment dwellers often feel powerless to do anything about it.
 The good news?
-A smart thermostat can cut those bills significantly, and many models work perfectly in rental units without any permanent modifications.
+A smart thermostat can cut those bills significantly.
+Many models work perfectly in rental units without any permanent modifications.

 Let's break down everything you need to know about picking the right smart thermostat for your apartment.